Ares-DF/ares/README.md

 -MANET (Silvus/Meshtastic) and Remote-access development

--Switch from electron to Rust/Tauri
+-Switch from electron to Rust/Tauri(in progress)

 -Power draw management